Raw Milk vs Pasteurized Milk: The Truth about Kids’ Health

 Hemolytic Uremic Syndrome (HUS)

-Some argue that raw milk is healthier than pasteurized milk.
+Health claims suggest that raw milk is healthier than pasteurized milk.
 But there is no scientific consensus on the benefits of drinking raw milk.

 Some studies have shown potential benefits, while others have found no difference between raw milk and pasteurized milk.